mogtofu33/lite/README.md

 * Normal module installation procedure.
 See https://www.drupal.org/documentation/install/modules-themes/modules-8
-* Download the version 1.2.28 of the LITE CKEditor plugin and extract it to sites/all/libraries or sites/sitename/libraries as you require.
+* Download the version 1.2.28 of the LITE CKEditor plugin  from https://ckeditor.com/addon/lite and extract it to /libraries.
 The extracted folder must be named lite.
 * To download Lite library with composer using Composer template for Drupal https://github.com/drupal-composer/drupal-project, add these lines to your